MutationDigitale/craft3-translate/README.md

 In the `excludedUriPatterns`, you can add any uri that will be excluded from cache.
 See the PHP doc for possible patterns: http://php.net/manual/en/reference.pcre.pattern.syntax.php

+Exclude entries from cache by section `excludedEntrySections` or type `excludedEntryTypes` by adding the section/type handles to their respective arrays.

-Exclude entries by section `excludedEntrySections` or type `excludedEntryTypes` by adding the section/type handles to their respective arrays.
+Exclude entries from warming by section `excludedEntrySections` or type `excludedEntryTypes` by adding the section/type handles to their respective arrays.

 ## How to use